pub struct Engine {

 pub fn sort(&self) -> Result

-Flush the memtables to SST files.
+Flush the memtables to SST files (a RocksDB LSM-tree flush).

 Sourcepub fn update(&self) -> Result